telerik/reporting-docs/knowledge-base/angular-report-viewer-in-multiple-tabs.md

 ---
 title: Angular Report Viewer in Multiple Tabs
-description: Sometimes when you want to display the report viewers in different tabs only in the first tab the report is rendered.
+description: When displaying Angular report viewer in different tabs it renders in the first tab only
 type: how-to
 page_title: How to Display Angular Report Viewer in Multiple Tabs
 slug: angular-report-viewer-in-multiple-tabs